Username

 by Crzy4AZ

-The name "Big Lake" dates back to the early 1900's when this area was a shallow wet meadow/bog where wild game would roam and take refuge.
-Over three summers from 1935-37 the Civilian Conservation Corps built a dam and spillways turning Big Lake into a larger, stocked fishing lake.
-It spans 450 acres with average depth of 16 feet and species of fish include Rainbow, Apache trout, Brook & Cutthroat.
+The name "Big Lake" dates back to the early 1900s when this area was a shallow wet meadow/bog where the wild game would roam and take refuge.
+Over three summers from 1935-37, the Civilian Conservation Corps built a dam and spillways, turning Big Lake into a larger, stocked fishing lake.
+It spans 450 acres with an average depth of 16 feet, and fish species include Rainbow, Apache trout, Brook & Cutthroat.
 The Big Lake Nature Visitor Center is a nice place to stop and stretch your legs before a day of fishing or boating.
 There are several picnic tables under the shady cover of aspen and ponderosa pine, but no water or bathrooms (there are several down by the marina).

-The Nature Trail has seventeen markers on the short loop and copies of the guide book can be found at the sign in book or Visitor Center.
+The Nature Trail has seventeen markers on the short loop, and copies of the guidebook can be found at the sign-in book or Visitor Center.
 The trail wraps clockwise back in an easy half-mile loop with one small stretch of elevation gain at the start.
-From the trail head at the picnic area, you climb gently to a flat area near Rainbow Campground with Big Lake to your back.
+From the trailhead at the picnic area, you climb gently to a flat area near Rainbow Campground with Big Lake to your back.
 You will turn west at marker #4 and follow the path back into the forest.
 The last two markers will lead you back down rocky steps to the Visitor's Center.
-This trail is perfect for small kids to hike on their own for a short distance with a short attention span.
+This trail is perfect for small kids to hike independently for a short distance with a short attention span.

 Nature Trail Markers